Eritrean Liberation Movement

-The Eritrean Liberation Movement (ELM; Arabic: حركة التحرير الإريترية Harakat al-Tahrir al-Iritriyya, Tigrinya: ምንቅስቓስ ሓርነት ኤርትራ mǝnǝqǝsǝq̲ās ḥārǝnat erǝtǝrā), also known as Haraka, was a political organization founded in 1958 in Port Sudan by Eritrean exiles Mohammed Saeed Nawed, Saleh Ahmed Iyay and Yasin Aqeda.
-It was the first organized nationalist movement in Eritrea that sought independence from Ethiopian rule following the dissolution of the Eritrean-Ethiopian federation.
+The Eritrean Liberation Movement (حركة التحرير الإريترية; ምንቅስቓስ ሓርነት ኤርትራ), abbreviated as ELM, and also known as Haraka, was a political organization located in Eritrea.
+Founded in Port Sudan, Sudan, in 1958 by Eritrean exiles Mohammed Saeed Nawed, Saleh Ahmed Iyay and Yasin Aqeda, it was the first organized nationalist movement in Eritrea that sought independence from Ethiopian rule following the dissolution of the Eritrean-Ethiopian federation.

-Although short-lived and later overshadowed by armed movements such as the Eritrean Liberation Front (ELF), the ELM played a foundational role in shaping Eritrea's liberation ideology and mobilizing early nationalist sentiment.
+Dismantled in 1965 and, although short-lived, later overshadowed by armed movements such as the Eritrean Liberation Front (ELF), the ELM played a foundational role in shaping Eritrea's liberation ideology and mobilizing early nationalist sentiment.

 History

 Background

 In 1952, Eritrea federated with Ethiopia as an autonomous entity under a United Nations resolution.
 However, the Ethiopian government under Emperor Haile Selassie gradually dismantled the federation, culminating in annexation in 1962, with Eritrea becoming a province in Ethiopia.
 The move was widely opposed in Eritrea, where a growing number of activists began to seek full independence.

 Amidst this political suppression, a group of educated Eritrean professionals, teachers, and workers in exile formed the Eritrean Liberation Movement in Port Sudan.
 The organization sought to organize Eritreans both in Sudan and within Eritrea to resist Ethiopian domination through nonviolent political struggle.